frankframework/frankframework/FRANKDOC.md

 ![eclipseHttpMethodEnum](./picturesForContributors/eclipseHttpMethodEnum.jpg)

-And it appears as follows in the Frank!Doc website:
+It appears as follows in the Frank!Doc website:

 ![webappEnumSetterArgument](./picturesForContributors/webappEnumSetterArgument.jpg)

-The setter `setMethodType` produces an attribute `methodType` (number 1).
-The row shows an empty field for the type (number 2), but below that all possible values are shown (number 3).
+The setter `setMethodType()` produces an attribute `methodType` (number 1).
+The row shows an empty field for the type (number 2), but it would be shown if the attribute would be Boolean or integer.
+Below that all possible values are shown (number 3).

 There is an alternative way to define restricted string attributes in the Java code.
 An example appears in [LdapSender](./core/src/main/java/nl/nn/adapterframework/ldap/LdapSender.java):